Rising Insurance Premiums with Less Protection Make IT/OT Assessment a Priority

-Knowing the challenges to overcome and how much hinged on identifying and resolving their vulnerabilities while simultaneously providing a guide for remediation, E Tech Group rose to the occasion.
+Knowing the challenges to overcome and how much hinged on identifying and resolving their vulnerabilities while simultaneously providing a guide for remediation, E Tech Group was able to rise to the occasion.

 By developing open channels of communication and building the trust needed from the top down, we were able to align and work with their executive, IT/OT, and on-site operations team to strategically and quickly perform the assessment they so desperately needed while creating a plan to update their facility.

-Leadership was overwhelmingly happy with our work knowing the remediation will lead to the lower premiums and increased coverage they once knew, while protecting their business from the barrage of ransomware attacks, they have been suffering from.
-Ultimately providing a more secure network for their company and security for their shareholders.
+Leadership was overwhelmingly happy with our work knowing the remediation will lead to the lower premiums and increased coverage, which now protects their business from the barrage of ransomware attacks they have been suffering from.
+Ultimately, this provides a more secure network for their company and security for their shareholders.